joaovicente/java-observable-event-sourcing-architecture-book/create-spring-data-rest-backed-by-mongodb.md

 docker-compose up
 ```

-# Explore entities using the HAL browser
+# Explore the REST API

 ## Create an Author

-TODO
+TODO: copy from below

 ## Create a Story